SaiOngole/Shake4Location/README.md

 Shake4Location
 ==============

-1. An android application that returns the current location when the device is shaken.
+1. An android application that uses GPS and Accelerometer and returns the current location when the device is shaken.

 2. Reverse Geo-coding is implemented to get the address from the location co-ordinates.